 When you’re doing sedentary activities — whether working, writing holiday cards or watching seasonal movies — take periodic breaks for a stroll in your neighborhood.
 Try to make your motion add up to 150 minutes per week: at least 20 minutes a day or 30 minutes five days a week.

 Try the Jingle Bell Rock

-Weather outside too frightful?
+Is the weather outside too frightful?
 Get creative with indoor activities.
 Turn on your favorite holiday tunes and dance around the house — it’s a surefire way to get the whole family moving.

 Make Time for Number One

-Clearing space in your day for activities you enjoy isn’t selfish or a luxury — it’s a critical way of managing stress and your mental health.
+Clearing space in your day for activities you enjoy isn’t selfish or a luxury — it’s a critical way of managing stress and mental health.
 Whether it’s a nap, a hot bath, an engaging book or relaxing music, carving out a few minutes for you will restore your energy so you can handle the next challenge.

 Create New Holiday Memories